nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/console.md

 #### Run

-The `Run` action allows you to choose a builder command and then opens a form listing out all the options for that builder.
-The frequently used builder commands `build`, `serve`, `test`, `e2e` and `lint` also have their own dedicated actions.
+The `Run` action allows you to choose an executor command and then opens a form listing out all the options for that executor.
+The frequently used executor commands `build`, `serve`, `test`, `e2e` and `lint` also have their own dedicated actions.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/rNImFxo9gYs?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **From the Command Palette**

-You can also construct the builder command options while staying entirely within the Command Palette.
+You can also construct the executor command options while staying entirely within the Command Palette.
 Use `⇧⌘P` to open the Command Palette, then select `nx: test`.
-After choosing a project, select any of the listed options to modify the builder command options.
+After choosing a project, select any of the listed options to modify the executor command options.
 When you're satisfied with the constructed command, choose the `Execute` command at the top of the list.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/CsUkSyQcxwQ?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>